Idee8/.github/profile/README.md

 - **Custom Software Development**: From idea to launch, we build robust, scalable, and user-friendly solutions.
 - **UI/UX Design**: Creating intuitive and delightful designs to elevate your product.
 - **Startup Partnerships**: Helping founders bring their visions to reality with a focus on efficiency and innovation.
+- **Open Source Development**: Creating and maintaining open-source projects to support the global developer community.

 ---